hpcleuven/VscDocumentation/source/data/cyberduck_access_irods.rst

 - Enter your username and the password you obtained earlier.
 If your password is expired you should get a new one at: https://vsc-passwd.icts.kuleuven.be following the same procedure you may have done here_ before.

-**Note:** You can use Cyberduck for other remote connections to do a file transfer etc. Just save your connection as bookmark.
+.. note:: You can use Cyberduck for other remote connections to do a file transfer etc. Just save your connection as bookmark.

 Upload from local computer to iRODS using Cyberduck
 ---------------------------------------------------